 It is also possible to apply for a turnover-restricted manager game, according to which the turnover cannot exceed DKK5 million and the repayment percentage (percentage return) cannot exceed 20%.

 There are no limits on the number of licences to provide online gambling, or on having gaming machines in arcades or restaurants.

 There is a restriction on the number of land-based casino licences that may be issued.

 The different licences are issued for different periods of time: the “revenue-restricted” licence to provide online gambling is limited to one year, whereas a normal licence to provide online gambling (betting and/or online casino) can be issued for up to five years.
-It is possible to apply for renewal before expiration of the licence.
-This process is similar to but less comprehensive than the regular application process described under 4.6 Application Requirements.
+It is possible to apply for renewal before expiry of the licence.
+This process is similar to, but less comprehensive than, the regular application process described under 4.7 Application Requirements.

 The land-based casino licence is issued for a period of up to ten years, while the limited land-based gaming machine licence is issued on an individual basis and may be granted for an unlimited period of time.

-As mentioned previously, Danish gambling licences can be divided into two main categories: (i) online gambling licences and (ii) land-based gambling licences.
+As mentioned in 4.4 Types of Licences, Danish gambling licences can be divided into two main categories: online gambling licences and land-based gambling licences.

-If the person does not live in Denmark or in another EU/EEA country, the person must have appointed a representative living in Denmark or – if the appointed representative is a legal entity – established in Denmark.
+If the person does not live in Denmark or in another EU/EEA country, the person must have appointed a representative living in Denmark or, if the appointed representative is a legal entity, be established in Denmark.

 Any company that wishes to provide online gambling to the Danish market must be established within the EU/EEA or have an appointed representative in Denmark.